-- People often describe the symptoms of acute HIV infection as having “the worst flu ever.”
-This stage often presents with typical flu-like symptoms.
+Acute HIV infection is often described as having “the worst flu ever.”
+This stage presents with typical flu-like symptoms.

-- In AIDS, the body’s immune system is badly damaged and vulnerable to opportunistic infections
+In stage 3 HIV, the body’s immune system is badly damaged and vulnerable to opportunistic infections.

-If you’re newly diagnosed, your focus should be on finding and taking the medicine that best works for you.
-These medicines fall into these five categories:
+Anyone who’s newly diagnosed should focus on finding and taking medications that work best for them.
+The most commonly prescribed medicines fall into these four categories:

 - protease inhibitors

 - entry or fusion inhibitors